Implementing NAS Report Recommendations on Ecological Risk Assessment for Endangered and Threatened Species

 - incorporating uncertainties into the evaluations effectively; and

-- using geospatial information and datasets in the course of these assessments.
+- using geospatial information and datasets during these assessments.

 For More Information